apl-ocean-engineering/pointcloud-fusion/README.md

 This repo contains a simple ROS node and corresponding launch file to produce stereo pointclouds, and transform those pointclouds into the frame of an SL sensor.

 ## Launch file: sensor_fusion.launch
 This launch file crops input images by four (to help with processing speed), feeds the cropped images into the standard ROS node stereo_image_proc to produce stereo pointclouds, while also running the node pointcloud_fusion, which publishes the static extrinsic tf transform between the SL sensor frame and the stereo frame and transforms the stereo pointcloud into the SL sensor's frame.

+### Nodes:
+* camera/stereo_image_proc
+	Camera stereo processing
+* pointcloud_fusions
+	Publish extrinsic /tf information, transform stereo pointcloud to SL frame
+* camera/left/crop_decimate
+	Left image image crop
+* camera/right/crop_decimate
+	Right image image crop

 The launch file has been configured to work with pointgrey cameras and a seikowave SL sensor.
 As such, the launch file as currently configured, have the following input output structure:

 ### Topic Inputs
 * /camera/left/image_raw (sensor_msgs/Image)